rat-c/gophish-templates/README.md

 #### Instagram Phishing Mail

-A very basic Instagram mail.
+A very basic Instagram mail which attempts to have people click on a link to secure their account.
 Subject: `New Instagram Login`
 Sender: `security@mail.instagram.com`